SazzatHj/seo-toolkit/README.md

 ---

 ## 🤝 How to Contribute
-Want to add a cool free tool, fix a broken link, or share your custom SEO checklist?
+If you want to add a cool free, freemium, premium, or open-source tool, fix any broken links, or share your custom SEO checklist?
-Simply **Fork** this repository, add your contribution to this file, and submit a **Pull Request**!
+Simply **Fork** this repository for your contribution to this file, and submit a **Pull Request**!

 ---
 *Maintained by [Sazzat Hj](https://github.com/SazzatHj)*